Key accounting and regulatory changes financial institutions need to know

 In November, the FASB approved the delay of several major accounting standards: CECL (Topic 326), Leases (Topic 842), and Derivatives and Hedging (Topic 815).
 This change is the first indication of the Board’s shift in mindset to an environment where large public companies adopt new standards multiple years before smaller institutions.
 An additional delay for Leases was approved in May 2020.

 A summary of revised effective dates for December 31 fiscal year-end companies is below.
-See ASU 2019-10 for additional details and guidance.

 - CECL (Topic 326)